wkumari/draft-wkumari-dnsop-extended-error/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on March 30, 2020.
+   This Internet-Draft will expire on April 2, 2020.

 Copyright Notice